jayanti-prasad/MDSIM/namd-tutorials/README.md

   productive and solve real life problems, such as drug design, one must have expertise in physics, chemistry, mathematics, biology, computer science and software engineering !
-  This is really an unreasonable requirement and so despite having outstanding numerical codes available, such as GROMAX, and NAMD, may users feel helpless.
+  This is really an unreasonable requirement and so despite having outstanding numerical codes available, such as GROMAX, and NAMD, many users feel helpless.

   Here I am presenting a simple python script which can run a molecular dynamics simulation using NAMD end-to-end in a very smooth way, without requiring any GUI to be running.